christiandbf/back-end-test/README.md

 ### Delete provider

 Delete a provider.
-You pass the ID of the provider to delete in a query string, return the provider data deleted or null if the ID does not exist.
+You pass the ID of the provider to delete in a query string.

 ```
 DELETE /providers?id="ID provider to delete"